Ranaprince19/EthernaMed/README.md

 Prerequisites: To run this project, you'll need to install the following dependencies:

-Python 3.11+.
+- Python 3.11+.
-TensorFlow 2.17.
+- TensorFlow 2.17.
-Keras.
+- Keras.
-Scikit-learn.
-Imbalanced-learn.
+- Imbalanced-learn.
-Pillow.
+- Pillow.
-PyTroch.
+- PyTroch.
-OpenVINO Toolkit.
+- OpenVINO Toolkit.

 You can install the required packages using the provided requirements.txt file: pip install -r requirements.txt